 This International Women’s Day, we asked Terri Hopkinson to write a blog exploring the relationship between gender diversity, feminism, and autism.
 Terri is a queer, neurodivergent writer who focuses on themes of diversity, equity, and inclusion.
 You can find more of her work on the blog of The Laurier Institution.
-Terri works for AutismBC as a Marketing Coordinator.
+Terri works for AutismBC as a Communications Coordinator.

 A brief history of International Women’s Day